bcdiaconu/openscale_wiki/Home.md

 }
 ```

 If you successfully in the AT mode the HC-05 Bluetooth module LED blinks every 2 seconds.
 Open the Serial Monitor in the Arduino IDE under Tools->Serial Monitor.
 Change "no line ending " to "both NL & CR" found just beside the baud rate.
 Now you can send a test command with `AT` if everything works fine you should receive a `OK`.
-Following a short summary of the most important AT commands of the available [HC-05 AT Commands](https://github.com/oliexdev/openScale/raw/master/doc/hc_05/HC_05_AT_Commands.pdf):
+Following is a short summary of the most important AT commands of the available [HC-05 AT Commands](https://github.com/oliexdev/openScale/raw/master/doc/hc_05/HC_05_AT_Commands.pdf):

 | AT command | Response | Parameter | Comment |
 |:----------:|:--------:|:---------:|:-------:|